gorkawien/AturuxOS-LXQT-KWIN/README.md

 # AturuxOS-LXQT

-AturuxOS-LXQT is a personal modification (slight modificitacion of the LXQT desktop) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup
+AturuxOS-LXQT is a personal modification (slight variation of the LXQT desktop) of the original arch-setup: https://github.com/jorgeluiscarrillo/arch-setup

 arch-setup is a console menu based (TUI) install script for Arch Linux.